0 of 50 Questions completed

 A social worker receives a referral for a patient who has been court-ordered for treatment.
 The patient is a 25-year-old male with a history of alcohol use disorder and theft.
 During the initial intake, the man is hesitant to engage but does keep repeating that he does not want to attend treatment.
 How should the social worker approach this situation?

-A social worker has been seeing a 30-year-old male patient who is diagnosed with a severe traumatic brain injury.
+A social worker has been seeing a 30-year-old male patient diagnosed with a severe traumatic brain injury.
 The man has gone through significant rehabilitation and regained some of his independence.
 However, due to physical and cognitive challenges, it is recommended he live in a group home.
 The social worker learns that the patient was admitted to a psychiatric facility by his primary care doctor over the weekend.
 The next day the social worker attends a team meeting at the psychiatric facility.
 What is the priority action the social worker should take in this meeting?

 Which of the following interventions is BEST for maintaining the independence and health of people with Alzheimer’s disease and their caregivers?